 - A stress test or stress echocardiogram is an excellent opportunity to witness patients complaints first-hand and assess their exercise capacity.
 Seeing a complaint in person is far superior to listening to the description.
 One can assess patients fitness, and on many occasions, respiratory (Lung-related) diseases can be identified and differentiated as the leading cause of the patient’s complaint.

-An echocardiogram at rest is performed before you start exercising on treadmill machine.
-This is called the “baseline echocardiogram images”.
+An echocardiogram at rest is performed before you start exercising on the treadmill machine.
+These are called the “baseline echocardiogram images”.
 You will exercise for a specific amount of time while being monitored by an ECG machine.
 (Exercise Electrocardiogram).

 According to a specific protocol, the treadmill machine speed and gradient will increase every 3 minutes.
 You need to achieve at least 85% of the predicted maximum heart rate for your age for the test to be conclusive and accurate.
 You will then immediately lie on the bed, and another echocardiogram will be done.
-At times you will be asked to hold very still, breathe in and out very slowly, hold your breath, or lie on your left side.
+You will sometimes be asked to hold very still, breathe in and out very slowly, hold your breath, or lie on your left side.

-These images will be compared with the baseline images side by side and a diagnosis made, based on that.
-For particular valvular pathologies like tightening of the Aortic Valve or the valve inlet, specific measurements are made at rest and after the stress for particular valvular pathologies like aortic stenosis.
+These images will be compared with the baseline images, side by side, to make a diagnosis.
+Specific measurements are made at rest and after the stress for particular valvular pathologies like aortic stenosis.

-Stress Echocardiogram takes about 30 to 45 minutes.
-At Heartcare Sydney, we use state-of-the-art equipment including the latest Echocardiogram machine and stress system for the most accurate results.
+A stress Echocardiogram takes about 30 to 45 minutes.
+At Heartcare Sydney, we use state-of-the-art equipment, including the latest Echocardiogram machine and stress system for the most accurate results.
 You need to dress as if you were going to the gym on the day.
 Comfortable clothes and shoes to walk (and potentially run) on the treadmill.